 Plastic pylons separate the managed lanes from the general travel lanes and tolls are collected electronically, primarily through Sunpass transponders.
 Vehicles meeting the three passenger requirements can use the Express lanes free of charge, but must be registered.
 All other users of the Express lanes pay variable toll rates depending upon time of day and traffic congestion.

-Phase 2 of the 95 Express Lanes extends the HOT lanes northward from the Golden Glades Interchange into Broward County.
-This includes modifications to the Ives Dairy Road interchange (Exit 16) at North Miami Beach.
-Work runs through spring of 2015.
+Phase 2 of the 95 Express Lanes extended the HOT lanes northward from the Golden Glades Interchange into Broward County.
+This included modifications to the Ives Dairy Road interchange (Exit 16) at North Miami Beach.
+Work ran through April 2015.

-Many thanks to Justin Cozart and Jason Learned for the background information about Interstate 95 in Florida.
-The retired South Florida Roads (southfloridaroads.com by Jason Learned) provided useful information on Florida's east coast interstate.
+The retired South Florida Roads web site (southfloridaroads.com by Jason Learned) provided useful information on Florida's east coast interstate.
 Much of the information provided here was originally posted on TropicalTurnpikes.com and was reproduced with permission by Justin Cozart.

 |Interstate 95 scenes|